 An interpreter can be organised by Aspect which is included in the cost of the assessment.

 ASD is the acronym for autism spectrum disorder.
 At Aspect, we use the term autism rather than ASD.
-We also use the term ‘autistic person’ to recognise, affirm and validate that individual’s unique identity, value and worth.
-This umbrella term was created in 2013 by the American Psychiatric Association, which is used by medical professionals in Australia.
+We also use the term ‘Autistic person’ to recognise, affirm and validate that individual’s unique identity, value and worth.